Physicians and fellows

-A Nurse Practitioner (NP) is a registered nurse who has completed advanced nursing education (generally a master's degree or doctoral degree) and training in the diagnosis and management of common as well as a few complex medical conditions.
+A Nurse Practitioner (NP) is a registered nurse who has completed advanced nursing education (generally a Master's degree or Doctoral degree) and training in the diagnosis and management of common, and some complex, medical conditions.

 Our pulmonary nurses have extensive training in caring for patients with lung diseases.
-They are always available to you by phone and manage the admission of patients to the hospital as well as medications and orders.
+They are always available to you by phone.
+They manage patient admission and use of medications.

 Our clinic nurses are licensed professionals with four-year nursing degrees.
-They provide all levels of nursing care including the administration of medicines.
-They also manage the day-to-day flow of patients in our clinic.
+They provide all levels of nursing care, including administration of medicines.
+They also manage the daily flow of patients in our clinic.

-Understanding what to eat and how to make your diet work is an important and challenging task in managing CF. To help you master this skill, our dietitians will meet with you at diagnosis and follow up regularly as your child grows and develops.
+Knowing what to eat and how to make your diet work are important and challenging aspects of managing CF. To help you master this skill, our dietitians will meet with you at diagnosis and follow up regularly as your child grows and develops.

 Having a child with CF can drain your physical, financial, and emotional resources.
 Our clinic has the support of a social worker to help you manage these special challenges.

-Respiratory therapists help people breathe who need help and, using highly technical equipment, breathe for those who cannot breathe on their own.
+Respiratory therapists help patients manage breathing function, sometimes using highly technical equipment.
 Our respiratory therapists also help to diagnose and treat respiratory illness.

-Our pharmacist counsels patients on their medications about the proper use, adverse effects and adherence.
-This helps to ensure the safe and effective use of and adherence to medications, as well as their adverse effects.
-Our pharmacist also participates in disease-state management, optimizing and monitoring drug therapy and interpreting medical laboratory results in collaboration with our CF team.
+Our pharmacist counsels patients on safe and effective use of and adherence to medications, as well as their adverse effects.
+Our pharmacist also participates in disease-state management, optimizing and monitoring drug therapy, and interpreting medical laboratory results in collaboration with our CF team.